catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Clone Orchestration Git Repository
 ==================================

-Before we start let's checkout the https://github.com/catalyst/catalystcloud-orchestration git repository.
-We will be using some scripts and heat templates from this repository in this tutorial.
+Before you start you should check out the https://github.com/catalyst/catalystcloud-orchestration git repository.
+You will be using some scripts and Heat templates from this repository in this tutorial.

 .. code-block:: bash